inexorgame-obsolete/entity-system-inactive/README.md

 All those tasks can't be started until a new entity system has been developed!
 In order to accelerate Inexor's development we must resolve this blocking of follow-up projects as fast as possible!

-For further info take a look at the wiki page.
+For further info take a look at the [wiki](https://github.com/inexorgame/entity-system/wiki).